ArtemErmulin/echo-telegram-bot/README.md

 > **Note:** `ETB_` is the prefix used with the `dynaconf` library (see `config.py` for more details).

+These environment variables can be set in the `.secrets.toml` file.

 ## How to Use

 1. Clone this repository: